yun-vis/fhstp-bcc-csharp/pages/inheritance.md

             return $"{Name}: from {CountryCode}";
         }

-        // hidden methods
+        // Hidden methods
-        // based on the keyword new
+        // Based on the keyword new
         public new void WriteToConsole()
         {
             Console.WriteLine(format: